-Master-Level 4 Classes-10 Years or More Experience This level is designed for youth with substantial experience in the project area allowing them to master advanced techniques in the given area.
+Master-Level 4 Classes-10 Years or More Experience

+This level is designed for youth with substantial experience in the project area allowing them to master advanced techniques in the given area.
-430. Level 4 Welding Ag Repair-repair of ag equipment with welding

-431. Level 4 Welding Ag Fabrication-creation of new ag equipment with welding 432.
-Level 4 Welding General Repair-repair of non-ag equipment with welding 433.
-Level 4 Welding General Fabrication-creation of non-ag equipment with welding 434.
-Level 4 Welding Artistic Fabrication-creation of artistic or interpretive pieces with welding 435.
-Level 4 Brazing Repair 436.
-Level 4 Brazing Fabrication 437.
-Level 4 Smithing A designed forced with at least

-437. Level 4 Smithing-A designed forged with at least four different formed elements (twists and spirals for example)
+- 430. Level 4 Welding Ag Repair-repair of ag equipment with welding. - 431.
+Level 4 Welding Ag Fabrication-creation of new ag equipment with welding - 432.
+Level 4 Welding General Repair-repair of non-ag equipment with welding - 433.
+Level 4 Welding General Fabrication-creation of non-ag equipment with welding - 434.
+Level 4 Welding Artistic Fabrication-creation of artistic or interpretive pieces with welding - 435.
+Level 4 Brazing Repair - 436.
+Level 4 Brazing Fabrication - 437.
+Level 4 Smithing-A designed forged with at least four different formed elements (twists and spirals for example)